bcgov/lfs_rtra_lmo/README.md

 ### Usage

--Submit 17!!! sas scripts found in folder `sas_code` to https://www75.statcan.gc.ca/eft-tef/en/login-connexion.
+-Submit 17!!! sas scripts found in folder `sas_code` to https://eft-tef.statcan.gc.ca/#/.
 -Grab a coffee.
--Parse through the 102 emails Stats Can sent you to find the names of the 17 csv files you need to download.
 -place the csv files who's name contains "retire" or "stat" in the folder `by_noc` -place the csv files who's name contains "naics" in the folder `by_naics`.
--change the min and max years in the file  `00_source_me.R` -source the file `00_source_me.R`
+-source the file `00_source_me.R`
 -output can be found in folder `out`.

 ### Getting Help or Reporting an Issue